serversideup/amplitudejs-player-examples/README.md

 Now that you have everything set up, you just need to run `npm install`!
 All of the packages should be pulled down and ready to go!

 ### Step 4: Compile CSS
-To do the initial compilation of CSS simply run: `npm run build:css`.
+To do the initial compilation of CSS simply run: `npx tailwindcss -i ./src/css/base.css -o ./dist/css/styles.css --watch`.
 This will build your CSS and you will be ready to start creating your player.

 ### Other notes
 * If you are using other JS, configure the build to export the compiled JS to `/dist/js/app.js`